- 1l stock (from a cube is fine)

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 2 bay leaf and 2 sprigs rosemary
+- 2 bay leaves and 2 sprigs rosemary

 - 500g joint beef fillet